• Email

 Frequently Asked Questions About Credentialing:

-1. Do I need a master’s degree in counselling to apply?
+1. Do I need a master’s degree to apply?

-Yes, a master’s degree in a mental health field or medicine is required for certification.
+Yes, a master’s degree in a mental health field or medicine is required for credentialing.

-2. How many hours of the 180 continuing education credits hours (CEUs) of play therapy specific instruction are required in each area (History, Theories, Techniques, Applications, Research)?
+2. How many hours of the 180 continuing education credits hours (CEs) of play therapy specific instruction are required in each area (History, Theories, Techniques, Applications, Research)?

 There is no set requirement for each domain.
 It is expected that most workshop time will be spent learning about theories, techniques, and applications.
 Three hours of Play Therapy History is an acceptable minimum.
 An Introduction to and History of Play Therapy course can be obtained here.